 The Company recorded a debt discount upon issuance of the warrants, which is being accreted as interest expense over the remaining term of the loan.
-The Company also recorded a warrant liability that is classified as a long-term liability in the accompanying balance sheets.
-The Company recorded interest expense related to the Series A Warrant and the Series B Warrant of less than \$0.1 million in each of the three months ended March 31, 2015 and 2014.
+The Company recorded interest expense related to the Series A Warrant and the Series B Warrant of less than \$0.1 million in each of the nine months ended September 30, 2015 and 2014.

-Upon completion of the IPO, the Series A Warrant became exercisable for 27,272 shares of the Common Stock at an exercise price of \$5.50 per share, and the Series B Warrant became exercisable for 15,151 shares of the Common Stock at an exercise price of \$6.60 per share.
+Upon completion of the IPO, the Series A Warrant became exercisable for 27,272 shares of the common stock at an exercise price of \$5.50 per share, and the Series B Warrant became exercisable for 15,151 shares of the common stock at an exercise price of \$6.60 per share.
+On the date of the conversion of the warrants, the Company revalued the outstanding warrants using the Black-Scholes option pricing model with the following assumptions: